MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

 In this `Hello World` example, we're going over the basic steps required to retrieve the list of customers in our trial tenant.
 This example is based on running with Microsoft Entra authentication.

 1. First, in Postman, set up a `GET` call to the base API URL.
-    - When you call the base API URL, you'll get a list of all the available APIs.
+    - When you call the base API URL, you get a list of all the available APIs.
 You can append `$metadata` to the URL to also get information about the fields in the APIs.
 The list of supported APIs and fields information can also be found in the API documentation, for example, call `GET https://api.businesscentral.dynamics.com/v2.0/environment name/api/v2.0`
 2. On the **Authorization** tab in Postman, select **OAuth 2.0** in the **Type** and then choose **Get New Access Token**.
 3. In the **GET NEW ACCESS TOKEN** window, enter the following information as specified below:
     - In the **Token name** field, choose a descriptive name.
     - In the **Grant type** field, choose **Authorization Code**.
-    - In the **Callback URL** field, specify the URL specified as the sign-on URL/Reply URL in the Azure Portal.
+    - In the **Callback URL** field, specify the URL specified as the sign-on URL/Reply URL in the Azure portal.
     - In the **Auth URL** field, specify a URL such as `https://login.windows.net/<your tenant domain>/oauth2/authorize?resource=https://api.businesscentral.dynamics.com`.
     - In the **Access Token URL** field, specify a URL such as `https://login.windows.net/<your tenant domain>/oauth2/token?resource=https://api.businesscentral.dynamics.com`.
-    - In the **Client ID** field, enter the Application ID from the registered app in Azure Portal.
+    - In the **Client ID** field, enter the Application ID from the registered app in Azure portal.
     - In the **Scope** field,
     - In the **Client Secret** field, enter the key generated under **Keys** that you copied in step 6 in the [Setting up Microsoft Entra ID based authentication](#setting-up-microsoft-entra-id-based-authentication).
     - In the **Client Authentication** field, choose the **Send client credentials in body** option.
 4. Choose the **Get New Access Token** button.
-The first time you sign in, you'll get prompted for consent.
+The first time you sign in, you get prompted for consent.
 5. Scroll down and choose **Use token** button.
 An Authorization request header is now added containing the Bearer token.
 6. Choose **Send** in Postman to execute the call, and inspect the returned body, which should include a list of the APIs.